sgiesew/citybikes_frontend/README.md

 Installing and running the project
 ==================================

-If you haven't already, go to https://nodejs.org/en/download/ and install node.js on your local machine.
+If you haven't already, please go to https://nodejs.org/en/download/ and install node.js on your local machine.

 Clone the project from GitHub into a local folder.
 Change into that folder.
 Open a console and enter 'npm install'.
 Then enter 'npm start'.
 The project will open in your browser at 'localhost:3000'